“....such a tight, melody driven, harmony singin', songwriting band.”

 — Larry Cordle

-The Bluegrass Outlaws are a band of professional musicians put together by Chris and Becky Webb Monk in 2016.
-The band consists of Becky on Bass and Lead/Harmony Vocals, Chris on Banjo, Will Clark on Mandolin and Lead/Harmony Vocals, Wesley Wolfe on Guitar and Lead/Harmony Vocals.
+The Bluegrass Outlaws are a band of professional musicians from east Tennessee put together by Chris and Becky Webb Monk in 2016.
+The band consists of Becky on Bass and Lead/Harmony Vocals, Chris on Banjo, Andy Stinnett on Mandolin and Lead/Harmony Vocals, Joshua Raines on Guitar and Lead/Harmony Vocals, Jacob Metz on Dobro Lead/Harmony vocals.

 BLUEGRASS TODAY John Lawless | August 16, 2016